JamesPiggott/EarthquakeCityMap/README.md

 ## Manual
-To start the application compile the java code and run the EarthquakeCityMap class file EarthquakeCityMap requires an internet connection to use the Earthquake API feed
+To start the application compile the java code and run the EarthquakeCityMap class file EarthquakeCityMap requires an Internet connection to use the Earthquake API feed, furthermore it is currently set to use the Microsoft Aerial View API because the Google Maps API locks after too many requests.